 |TOTAL – 555|

 Education on its own can not foster holistic development in a child, toys play a crucial role as well.
 They help the child in exploring and making sense of the world around him.
 They boost the child’s imagination and creativity skills.
-They allow the child to emotionally relate to others through imaginative play and roleplaying with friends.
-When children are feeling distressed, they often find comfort in their favourite toys.
+They allow the child to emotionally relate to others through imaginative play and role playing with friends.
+When children are feeling distressed, they often find comfort in their favorite toys.

 |GHAZIABAD (UTTAR PRADESH)||LAKSHYAM||150|

 |TAMIL NADU||LITERATE’S WELFARE ASSOCIATION (LAW)- KADAMALAIKUNDU||125 +|

 |KARNATAKA||VIKASANA ORGANISATION FOR EDUCATION & SOCIAL DEVELOPMENT (TARIKERE, CHIKMAGALUR)||100|

 |JAMMU AND KASHMIR||2 CENTRES – 1.BAL ASHRAM 2.
 NARI NIKETAN||75|

 |RAJASTHAN||5 CENTRES- KHUSHIYAA (UDAIPUR)1.
 UDAIPUR 2.
 UBESHWARJI 3.
 UMARDA 4.
 UNDRI 5.
 KODIYAT||150|